 The iQ rides on 16-inch steel wheels, which are suspended by MacPherson struts up front and a torsion beam in the rear.
 Braking is courtesy of ventilated front discs and rear drums.

 Seating for four is technically possible, but the rear 50/50 split-folding seats are often better suited to carrying a small payload.
 Cargo capacity is 16.7 cubic feet of space with the seats down.
 Front seating, on the other hand, is quite ample, with nearly 41 inches of leg room.

 Standard exterior features include keyless entry, a rear wiper and folding side mirrors with turn signal indicators.
-Inside there are standard amenities such as air conditioning, 4-way front seats, outside temperature gauge and power locks, mirrors, and windows, with driver and passenger one-touch auto up/down.
-Also included is a leather-wrapped tilt steering wheel with audio controls, a 160-watt Pioneer CD stereo, auxiliary audio and USB inputs and Bluetooth hands-free connectivity.
+Inside there are standard amenities such as air conditioning, 4-way front seats, outside temperature gauge and power locks, mirrors and windows, with driver and passenger one-touch auto up/down.
+Also included is a leather-wrapped tilt steering wheel with audio controls, a 160-watt Pioneer CD stereo with 6.1-inch LCD touchscreen controls, auxiliary audio and USB inputs and Bluetooth hands-free connectivity.

 Optional equipment for the iQ includes exterior body moldings and rear spoiler, fog lights, special door sill overlays and illumination, interior lighting, Toyota Racing Development sport suspension components and alloy wheels.

-As in all Scions, safety has been engineered into the iQ.
+As in all Scions, safety has been made a high priority in the iQ.
 The car includes eleven airbags, anti-lock brakes with electronic brake distribution, traction control, stability control and a tire pressure monitor.

 Room for four in a tiny package; decent power for its size; excellent fuel efficiency; great highway manners; easy to maneuver